My Counseling Philosophy and Approach

 My Education and Counseling Experience

 I have dedicated my professional career to helping people in-need.
-I have more than 15 years of experience counseling and teaching adults, adolescents, couples, families, and children.
-I've worked as a therapist and supervisor in a variety of settings, including: community mental health clinics, residential treatment programs, day treatment programs, psychiatric hospitals, wilderness therapy programs, non-profit organizations, and public schools.
+I have 20 years of professional counseling and teaching experience.
+I’ve worked as a therapist and supervisor in a variety of settings, including: community mental health clinics, residential treatment programs, day treatment programs, psychiatric hospitals, private practice, wilderness therapy programs, non-profit organizations, and public schools.

 I am the former Administrator of the Workplace Bullying Institute (WBI).
 Through WBI, I continue to offer professional coaching services to targets of workplace bullying.
-Since joining the organization in 2009, I've coached more than 1,000 individuals throughout the U.S. & Canada, as well as clients in China, Sweden, Indonesia, Croatia, Japan, Australia, Switzerland, India, New Zealand, Saudi Arabia, Bolivia, and the United Kingdom.
+Since joining the organization in 2009, I’ve coached thousands of individuals throughout the U.S. and worldwide.
+You can learn more about my expertise here.

 I hold a Master’s of Science in Counseling Psychology, a Bachelor’s of Science in Psychology, and an Associate’s Degree in Outdoor Recreation Leadership.